Tundra Connections FAQ

 How long are the webcasts and live chats?

 How do I join in?

 Can I submit questions for the panelists to answer?

 Yes!
 Our expert panelists will answer your questions during the webcast and our online chat moderators will answer questions along the way.
 You can either email your questions two hours prior to the broadcast to email@example.com or you can submit them during the webcast in the live chat window.

 How do I prepare?

-- Please visit our POLAR BEAR CAM page ahead of time to make sure you can see the video that is streaming.
+- Please visit our TUNDRA CONNECTIONS page ahead of time to make sure you can see the video that is streaming.
 If not, you’ll need to check your Internet connection and contact your IT specialist at your school.
-Make sure you create a Login for the page so you can submit your chat questions during the webcast.
-If you’re joining via our Google+ page, make sure you tune in at the appropriate time to the event page and are familiar with how to submit your chat questions.
+Make sure you create a Login for the chat window so you can submit your chat questions during the webcast.

-- If participating with students, we recommend that they know something about how webcasts or Google+ Hangouts work and that they think of thoughtful questions to ask prior to the event.
+- If participating with students, we recommend that they know something about how webcasts work and that they think of thoughtful questions to ask prior to the event.